Top 20 Most Expensive Cities in the World 2025: A Comprehensive Cost of Living Analysis

 Monaco: A Haven for the Ultra-Wealthy

-Singapore (119.4) and Hong Kong (116.5) rank second and third, epitomising high-density urban living.
-Singapore’s rigorous urban planning ensures efficiency but escalates housing costs due to limited space.
-Hong Kong faces similar constraints, compounded by geopolitical uncertainties that heighten demand for limited resources.
+Hong Kong (116.1) and Singapore (115.8) rank second and third, epitomising high-density urban living.
+Hong Kong faces space constraints, compounded by geopolitical uncertainties that heighten demand for limited resources.
+Singapore’s rigorous urban planning ensures efficiency but escalates housing costs also due to limited space.
 For expatriates, these cities offer unparalleled economic opportunities but at the expense of steep housing and transport costs.

 Swiss Precision: Zurich and Geneva